Silver alert issued for 76-year-old woman

-Stone is described as a white female with blonde hair and blue eyes.
-She is 5 foot 2 inches and weighs 140 pounds.
+Stone is described as white with blond hair and blue eyes.
+She is 5 foot 2 inches tall and weighs 140 pounds.

-Anyone with information on Stone's whereabouts is asked to call Tulsa Police Department's non-emergency number at 918-596-9222
+Anyone with information on Stone's whereabouts is asked to call the Tulsa Police Department's nonemergency number, 918-596-9222.

 Get local news delivered to your inbox!